roseengineering/rfcascade/README.md

 1000     0.1638  121.96    0.9022   51.97   0.09769   73.97     0.632  -85.31 !
 1.4     3.358    0.1351
 ```

-Cascade a series a 20 ohm resistor to the output of the two-port network.
+Cascade a series 20 ohm resistor with the output of the two-port network.

 ```
 $ cascade -oseries 20 < 2n5179_5ma.s2p